-During Fiscal Year 2016-2017, Resolution Nos.
-7432, 7617 and 7701 each prescribed the methodologies and amounts of Transportation fees.
+During Fiscal Year 2017-2018, Resolution No. 7701 prescribed the methodologies and amounts of Transportation fees.
 Impact fees in this category are intended to fund transportation improvements, including the following components: interchange improvements, railroad crossing improvements, improvements to regional arterials, and improvements to local streets.
 The first three components are intended to satisfy the requirement, pursuant to Measure I (2010-2041) and the San Bernardino County Transportation Authority (SBCTA) Congestion Management Plan, that the City assess new development for its fair share of the cost of those improvements.
 The local street component is based on data provided by the City that represents the full cost of local street improvement projects needed entirely to serve future development.
 Allocations are established based on a weighted average for each improvement type based on cost.
-Each applicable Development Impact Fee Study, one dated December 12, 2013 and another dated January 9, 2017, estimated transportation improvement costs in each component category and were allocated according to the tables below.
+The City's Development Impact Fee Study, dated January 9, 2017, estimated transportation improvement costs in each component category and allocated them according to the tables below.